 Maine families read aloud to their children more often than those in any other state.*

-This year, Raising Readers celebrates its 20th Anniversary of sharing the love of books and reading with all Maine children thanks to funding from the Libra Foundation, the partnership between hospitals and health centers, and the adults who read to children.
+This year, Raising Readers celebrates its 21st year of sharing the love of books and reading with all Maine children thanks to funding from the Libra Foundation, the partnership between hospitals and health centers, and the adults who read to children.